-Commercial Truck Driving Certificate (CT61)
+Commercial Driving - Class A Certificate (CT61)

-The Commercial Truck Driving certificate program provides basic training in the principles and skills of commercial truck operations.
+The Commercial Driving - Class A certificate program provides basic training in the principles and skills of commercial truck operations.
 The program is based on the definition of a truck driver as one who operates a commercial motor vehicle of all different sizes and descriptions on all types of roads.
 At the completion of the program, the student is administered the Georgia CDL Skills Exam.

 NOTE: Applicants must be 18 years of age by program admission date.
-After COMPASS scores (and learning support scores if needed) are complete, students should have all the necessary paperwork completed and ready to turn in on the first day of class.
+After COMPASS scores (and learning support scores if needed) are complete, students must obtain a CLP (Commercial Learners Permit), a Department of Transportation (DOT) physical, and a certified 7-year Motor Vehicle Report.
+Copies of all of these must be submitted to the Dean of Trade & Technology in order to register for the class.

-Prospective students should be advised that the Federal Motor Carriers Safety Administration (FMCSA) regulates commercial driver licensing and requires a Department of Transportation (DOT) physical and drug test and a certified unopened Motor Vehicle Report prior to the issuance of a commercial drivers license (CDL) or learners permit, which is required prior to beginning in-the-truck training.
-Further, random drug testing is required during the course of the Commercial Truck Driving program (FMCSA Regulations 382.305 and 391, subpart E).
-Students are responsible for the cost of all drug screenings and MVR.
+Prospective students should be advised that the Federal Motor Carriers Safety Administration (FMCSA) regulates commercial driver licensing and requires Completion of a Drug and Alcohol Compliance Program and a negative Department of Transportation (DOT) drug test prior to beginning in-the-truck training.
+Further, random drug and alcohol testing is required during the course of the Commercial Truck Driving program (FMCSA Regulations 382.305 and 391, subpart E).
+Students are responsible for the cost of their permit, physical, and 7-year MVR.

 Graduates may seek employment as Commercial Truck Drivers or related employment.
-Applicants must be 18 years of age for employment as an interstate driver and 21 years of age for employment as an interstate driver.
+Applicants must be 18 years of age for employment as an interstate driver.
 Program graduates who are under the age of 21 may drive a commercial truck only in Georgia; therefore, Career Opportunities may be limited until graduates reach the age of 21.

-Occupational Courses S CTDL 1010 Fundamentals of Commercial Driving 3 CTDL 1020 Combination Vehicle Basic Operation and Range Work 2 CTDL 1030 Combination Vehicle Advanced Operations 4 CTDL 1040 -or- Commercial Driving Internship 4
+Occupational Courses CTDL 1010 Fundamentals of Commercial Driving 3 CTDL 1021 Combination Vehicle Basic Operation and Range Work 3 CTDL 1031 Combination Vehicle Advanced Operations 3